karroumBen/karroumBen/README.md

 # Hi 👋 I am Abdelkarim!
-I am a software engineer with 5 years of experience with focus on frontend.
-I build web applications that serves thousands of users, I gained various experiences in my last company which was a startup. more than 10 various projects with different technologies.
+I am a software engineer with 8 years of experience and 5 years of professional experience with focus on frontend.
+I build web applications that serves thousands of users, I gained various experiences in my last company which was a startup based in Germany.
+I maintained and was responsible for more than 10 various, big projects and code bases with different technologies.
+I started my programming journey with Pascal back in 2010 and learnt HTML, CSS, JavaScript and JQuery in 2014.
+Since then I was active at building web applications.

 - 🏢 I'm currently looking for a job
 - 🚀 I use daily: **JavaScript**, **React**, **Vue**,**Git**, **Bash**, **VS Code**